syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-You can download the entire source code of this sample from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Storyboard_SfpopupLayout_ios-281954337).
+You can download the entire source code of this sample [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Storyboard_SfpopupLayout_ios-281954337).

-Refer this link to know the properties that can be configured via designer for SfPopupLayout
+Refer to this link to know the properties that can be configured using story board for SfPopupLayout.

 ## Adding SfPopupLayout in Xamarin.iOS using C# code